 - The Children Act 1989

 - The Children Act 2004

 - Safeguarding Vulnerable Groups Act 2006

-- The Education (School Teachers Appraisal) (England) Regulations 2012Sexual Offences Act 2003
+- The Education (School Teachers Appraisal) (England) Regulations 2012

+- Sexual Offences Act 2003

 - Equality Act 2010

 - Counter Terrorism and Security Act (2015)

+- The Prevent Duty

 - General Data Protection Regulation (Data Protection Act 2018)

 - Domestic Abuse Act 2021

 - Section 5B of the Female Genital Mutilation Act 2003

+- Forced marriage (civil protection) Act (2007)

 - Apprenticeships, Skills, Children and Learning Act 2009

 - The Childcare (disqualification) Regulations (2018)

 - Voyeurism (Offenders) Act (2019)

 - The Education Act 2002 (section 175/157)

-- Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.

-- Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school.

-- Education and Training (Welfare of Children) Act 2021

-- Children and Social Work Act (April 2017)
+- Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - Education and Training (Welfare of Children) Act 2021 - Children and Social Work Act (2017) - General Data Protection legislation (2018) - DfE Statutory guidance on Children Missing Education